PhalconEye/documentation/en/reference/user/performance.rst

 Fields description:

-    **Cache prefix** - cache prefix in system, this is required if you have several systems in one cache system.
+    **Cache prefix** - cache prefix in system, required if you use shared caching system with other websites.

-    **Cache lifetime** - cache TTL (time to live), time that means is that pages will not be regenerated until at least this much time has passed and a cache clearing event has happened.
+    **Cache lifetime** - cache TTL (time to live), maximum lifetime of cached data.

     **Cache adapter** - you can select adapter for the cache: file, memcached, apc, mongo.
-What select is depends on your system.
+Default is file and others require additional PHP extensions.

-    **Clear cache** - set flag if you want to clear current cache at form saving.
+    **Clear cache** - select to clear current cache.

 If "File" adapter is selected:

-    **Files location** - location of the cached data files.
+    **Files location** - path to a folder where cached data will be stored.

 If "Memcached" is selected: